eyosen/PI-Web-API-Client-VBA/docs/Api/StreamApi.md

 # **GetChannelWithHttpInfo**
-> GetChannelWithHttpInfo(string webId, bool includeInitialValues)
+> GetChannelWithHttpInfo(string webId, int heartbeatRate, bool includeInitialValues, string webIdType = null)

 Opens a channel that will send messages about any value changes for the specified stream.